 TORAH

-The Torah is not optional—it's the foundation of God’s revelation and the blueprint for a holy, purposeful life.
+The Torah is the foundation of God’s revelation and the blueprint for a holy, purposeful life.
 It shapes our identity, calls us to obedience, and reveals God’s heartbeat in every command.
 To take Scripture seriously is to take the Torah seriously.
 It challenges us, confronts us, and invites us to rise to a higher way of living rooted in God’s wisdom rather than our own.

 “For out of Zion shall go forth the Torah, and the word of the LORD from Jerusalem.”— Isaiah 2:3